stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/quota.md

 # Enforcing Resources Quotas

-With Tenant-Operator Bill the cluster-admin can set and enforce resource quotas and limits for tenants.
+Using Tenant-Operator, the cluster-admin can set and enforce resource quotas and limits for tenants.

 ## Assigning Resource Quotas

-Bill first creates a resource quota, in which he sets the maximum resource limits that Anna's tenant will have.
+Bill is a cluster admin who will first creates a resource quota where he sets the maximum resource limits that Anna's tenant will have.

 ```yaml
 kubectl create -f - << EOF